ocsf/ocsf-docs/Articles/Patching Core Using Extensions.md

 As can be seen in the above example, the same capability is possible when patching event classes; you can add constraints in the patching extension class and they will replace any constraints of the class being extended.

 ## Conclusion
-Patching extensions are a powerful yet simple way to add attributes to existing core schema classes and objects rather than having to introduce new extension classes with distinct names or IDs.
+Patching extensions are a powerful yet simple way to add attributes to existing core schema classes and objects rather than having to introduce new extension classes with distinct names and IDs.
 With the most recent OCSF Schema Server update, patching extensions also support constraints which replace any constraints of the extended class or object.
 Existing queries will not need to change with the caveat that new patching constraints need to be carefully considered as they can change the validation of the core classes.